rinkon/multi-client-chat-java-sockets/README.md

 A multiclient chat application using java sockets

 # Usage
-Java 8 prefered.
-Compile these three files using this command
+Java 8 is prefered.
+Compile these three files with the command below:
 ```console
 javac Server.java ClientHandler.java Client.java
 ```